EcoSpark Staff

 dana@ecospark.ca

 Dana is an active member of the Citizen Science Association.
 She graduated in 2012 with a Masters of Environmental Management degree from Duke University, where she loved field studies that had her buzzing with bumblebees.
-She has led research on the Ontario Reptile and Amphibian Atlas (Ontario Nature), community air sensors (U.S. EPA), and Delaware StreamWatch (Ashland Nature Center) citizen science projects.
+She has supported research on the Ontario Reptile and Amphibian Atlas (Ontario Nature), community air sensors (U.S. EPA), and Delaware StreamWatch (Ashland Nature Center) citizen science projects.
 Dana leads EcoSpark’s citizen science programs, including the School Watch and Park Watch programs.

 Livia Antony (she/her)